donaldlab/OSPREY3/doc/content/contributing/architecture/conf-energy.md

 molecule by itself, or multiple molecules interacting with each other) as a list of pairs of atoms, where each pair of atoms is associated with *forcefield parameters*.

-For example, in AMBER, every pair of atoms with at least two bonds between them (or no bonds between them at all) is associated with three values:
+For example, in AMBER, every 1-4 bonded or non-bonded pair of atoms is associated with three values:
 `vdwA`, `vdwB`, and `esQ`.

 The energy of that atom pair is represented by an equation similar to: